 An estimated 40 to 50 percent of couples in the United States divorce, according to the American Psychological Association.
-As a result, a large number of couples have to legally and fairly divide assets, retirement funds, houses and sometimes even children.
-This starts the official process of division.
+As a result, a large number of couples have to divide assets, including retirement funds and houses.

-41 percent of first marriages end in divorce, 6o percent of second marriages in end in divorce, and 73 percent of third marriages end in divorce.
+41 percent of first marriages end in divorce, 60 percent of second marriages in end in divorce, and 73 percent of third marriages end in divorce.

-While some things may evenly divide in half, others do not.
-Some decisions involve more personal sentiment and attachment, while others – like annuities – involve financial calculation.
+While some things may be easy to divide equally, others are not.
+Some belonging are sentimental, while others – like annuities – involve complicated financial calculations.
 Some divorce attorneys recognize the difficulty of this division process, specifically for the tax implications and the process of altering the initial annuity policy.
-However, there are four major ways divorcees can divide their annuities:
+However, there are four major ways divorcing couples can address their annuities:

-There’s more than one legal way to get divorced, and often both sides have their say in how they want it to happen.
+There’s more than one way to get divorced, and both sides have their say.
 Even so, state laws and the amount of investment assets involved dictate some of the options.